 - Candidates who are bilingual in another language should contact an NTEC admissions representative to learn about the testing requirements

-Qualifications to earn a Master's Degree
+Qualifications to earn a Full License and Master's Degree